yonkahlon/Zenject/README.md

         }
         ```

     1. **ByPrefab** - Initialize subcontainer using a prefab.
 Note that the prefab must contain a `GameObjectContext` component attached to the root game object.
+For details on `GameObjectContext` see <a href="#sub-containers-and-facades">this section</a>.

         ```csharp
         Container.Bind<Foo>().FromSubContainerResolve().ByPrefab(MyPrefab);

         // Assuming here that this installer is added to the GameObjectContext at the root
-        // of the prefab
-        class FooFacadeInstaller : MonoInstaller
+        // of the prefab.
+You could also use a ZenjectBinding in the case where Foo is a MonoBehaviour class FooFacadeInstaller : MonoInstaller
         {
             public override void InstallBindings()